 - What Makes MagikFlame Electric Fireplaces A Good Garage Heater Choice? – Because of its popularity with homeowners, we talk about MagikFlame electric fireplaces as a great garage solution for you.

 To properly choose a heating system that is best for your garage, you need to know the main types of heaters that will work.
 Here are the primary types of heaters for garages are:

-- Infrared Heater – An infrared garage heater is a pretty good way to heat your garage.
+Infrared Heater – An infrared garage heater is a good way to heat your garage.
 The convection heating of the infrared heat source is very safe because the coils don’t get very hot like a traditional coil heater.
 One of the brands of infrared heater you can get is Dr. Infrared.

-- Oil-Filled Radiator Heater – These are similar to oil radiators commonly found in homes but they are a portable garage heater variety.
+Oil-Filled Radiator Heater – These are similar to oil radiators commonly found in homes but are a portable garage heater variety.
 NewAir is a brand that makes these.
 NewAir usually has a fan to help blow air.
 Sometimes the NewAir unit also has adjustable louvers for directional control.

 What Are Some Of The Various Electric Fireplace Types?

-- Wall-Mounted Unit – Some electric fireplace units can be hung up on your wall with wall brackets that are attached to wood studs behind the drywall.
-These units can also be partially recessed or fully recessed so that the fireplace is inside of the wall.
+Wall-Mounted Unit – Some electric fireplace units can be hung up on your wall with wall brackets attached to wood studs behind the drywall.
+These units can also be partially recessed or fully recessed so that the fireplace is inside the wall.
 Mounting a recessed electric fireplace is a great idea for a garage room conversion that doesn’t have a lot of space.
 By installing the fireplace into a recessed wall, it can be completely flush, allowing for more walking space along that wall.